Amnesty International Ireland’s Fundraising Donor Charter

-- Handled with the highest level of accuracy and transparency and financial records will be kept to ensure accountability and tracking
+- Handled with the highest level of accuracy and transparency.
+Financial records will be kept to ensure accountability and tracking

-- Processed quickly so that gifts are set to work helping to prevent abuses of human rights as soon as possible
+- Processed quickly so that gifts can help to prevent abuses of human rights as soon as possible

-- Put to general use for all our work fighting injustice in all its forms both in Ireland and around the world.
-If on occasion we appeal for funds for a particular area of our work, we will ensure donations are applied to the purpose to which they were donated.
-Where an appeal has been fully funded, we will notify donors in advance that it may be directed to another similar area of work.
+- Put to use for our work fighting injustice both in Ireland and around the world.
+If we appeal for funds for a particular area of work, we will ensure donations are applied to that work.
+Where an appeal has been fully funded, we will notify donors in advance that their donations may be directed to another similar area of work.

 - Acknowledged promptly, unless no acknowledgement is requested or insufficient contact details are provided

-- Subjected to an annual audit by a firm of independent Auditors, and will be included in Amnesty International’s annual accounts filed in the Companies’ Office
+- Subjected to an annual audit by a firm of independent auditors, and will be included in our annual accounts filed with the Companies’ Office

 - Used solely to deliver Amnesty International’s mission and objectives.